alexbfree/thesis/src/appendices.md

 Index of Key Ideas, Insights and Contributions {#hdr-index .unnumbered}
 ===============================================

-<span class="editnote">check all refs once finished</span>

-This section serves as an index to easily locate key HDR-related concepts, ideas and contributions that this thesis contributes.
+This section serves as an index to easily locate key HDR-related concepts, ideas and contributions that this thesis contains.

 ### The Six Wants in Data Relations {.unnumbered .unlisted}